maxint-rd/arduino_core_ch32/libraries/EEPROM/README.md

 ---

 ## Features & limitations
+- The first release of this library was made for the CH32V003, offering 26 bytes of emulated EEPROM.
+It was tested on CH32V003 and CH32X033.
+.
+The next release offered 122 bytes of emulated EEPROM on CH32X035/X033 and CH32VM00X (V002/V004/V006/V008).
+It passed tests on V002, V006 and X033.
-- The first release of this library was made only for the CH32V003 and has been tested on that MCU only.
-Other members of the CH32 may behave incorrectly or not work at all.
+- Other members of the CH32 may behave incorrectly or not work at all.
+A test on V103 showed issues writing more than the first two bytes.
-- This EEPROM implementation for the CH32V003 has only 26 bytes available.
-When addressing more, things are likely to go wrong.
-A future release may allow using more pages from the flash memory.
 - Most CH32 EEPROM methods are the same as their equivalent on regular Arduino's.
 BEWARE: The begin() and end() methods are like their counterparts for ESP8266/ESP32, but are very different from the begin() and end() methods of EEPROM v2.0 by Christopher Andrews, who introduced them to support C++ iterators.
 This library follows the begin() convention introduced by the Serial and Wire classes, i.e. to initialize the object.

 ## Disclaimer